 Bajaj has not made any official statement regarding the matter.
-However, Pulsar 135 LS along with other three bikes is removed from the official website.
-The other bikes that are missing from the website include Pulsar AS 150, Pulsar NS 150 and Pulsar AS 200.
+However, Pulsar 135 LS along with other three bikes was removed from the official website.
+The other bikes that were missing from the website include Pulsar AS 150, Pulsar NS 150 and Pulsar AS 200.
 However, 135 LS has now resurfaced back on their website.
 Bajaj has stated that, due to some maintenance problems, 135 LS was taken down from the website.

 According to some of the reports, a new rule has come stating that every bike above 125 CC should have ABS starting from April.
 While Pulsar 135 LS was cheapest of them, it is said that the production cost was increasing after the passing of this rule.
 Bajaj Pulsar 135 LS costs INR 62,144, ex-showroom, Delhi.
 The Pulsar LS 135 also reportedly continues to be in production, thus not requiring the need to be equipped with ABS.
 While the NS150 was discontinued as the brand introduced a more powerful NS160 in the country market.
-Also, same problem was noted with AS 150 and AS 200.
+Also, the same problem was noted with AS 150 and AS 200.

-Also, sales of 135 LS has been declining since the last two years.
+The sales of 135 LS has been declining since the last two years.
 The decline is seen mainly because of the stiff competition it receives in that price range.
 Pulsar 135 LS was also competing with 150 CC bikes because of the nearing price range.
-The decline may have prompted Bajaj to start focussing more on the Discover 125 and V 125.
+The bike still offers an affordable entry point into the Pulsar family while maintaining sporty looks and fuel-efficient motor.

 - Readers Rating